 - Location build-out including design fees, construction, etc.

-- Cost of fixtures
+- Cost of fixtures and display cases

 - Cost of initial inventory